 A waiver may be granted for not more than ten (10) contact hours of continuing medical education for a physician who:

 Engages in activities related to the physician's service as a member of the Connecticut Medical Examining Board, established pursuant to Section 20-8a, Connecticut General Statutes; Engages in activities related to the physician's service as a member of a medical hearing panel, pursuant to section 20-8a; or Assists the department with its duties to boards and commissions as described in section 19a-14.

 Each licensee applying for license renewal will be asked to attest that the licensee satisfies the continuing education requirements.
 Certificates of completion should not be mailed to the Department at the time of license renewal unless a licensee is specifically directed to do so.

-Each licensee shall retain records of attendance that demonstrate compliance with the continuing education requirements, and shall retain such documentation for a minimum of three years following the year in which the continuing education activities were completed.
+Each licensee shall retain records of attendance that demonstrate compliance with the continuing education requirements, and shall retain such documentation for a minimum of six years following the year in which the continuing education activities were completed.
 Upon the request of the Department, a licensee shall submit records or certificates of completion of continuing medical education within forty-five days of such request.
 A licensee, who fails to comply with the continuing education requirements, including failure to maintain proof of course completion, is subject to disciplinary action.

 A licensee applying for license renewal for the first time is exempt from the continuing medical education requirements until the licensee’s next registration period.
 Registration period means the one-year period for which a license has been renewed.